 Head Start emphasizes the role of parents as their child’s first and most important teacher.
 Head Start programs build relationships with families that support:

 Head Start serves preschool-age children and their families.
-Many Head Start programs also provide Early Head Start, which serves infants, toddlers, pregnant women and their families who have incomes below the federal poverty level.
+Wild Plum Center also provides Early Head Start, which serves qualifying infants, toddlers, and expecting families.

 Head Start programs offer a variety of service models, depending on the needs of the local community.
 Programs may be based in:

-Children and families who receive home-based services gather periodically with other enrolled families for a group learning experience facilitated by Head Start staff.
+Children and families who receive home-based services gather regularly with other enrolled families for a group learning experience facilitated by Head Start staff.

 Grants